Disentanglement of Emotional Style and Speaker Identity for Expressive Voice Conversion: Method

 \subsection{Training Phase}

-Given an utterance, we first extract Mel-spectrograms $X = \{x_1,x_2,...x_T\}$ and fundamental frequency $F_{0}$ for $T$ frames.
-The style encoder $E^{s}$ learns to encode the Mel-spectrograms into a fixed representation $Z^s$ = $E^{s}(X)$.
+Given an expressive utterance, we first extract Mel-spectrograms $X = \{x_1,x_2,...x_T\}$ and fundamental frequency $F_{0}$ where $T$ is the total number of frames.
+The style encoder $E^{s}$ learns to encode the Mel-spectrograms into a fixed-length representation $Z^s$ = $E^{s}(X)$.
 The $Z^s$ represents the emotional style in the utterance level.
-The content encoder $E^c$ extract content $Z^c$ = $\{z_1^c,z_2^c, ...,z_{T/2}^c\}$ from $X$.
+The content encoder $E^c$ extracts content $Z^c$ = $\{z_1^c,z_2^c, ...,z_{T/2}^c\}$ from $X$.
 The speaker encoder $E^{p}$ learns to embed the Mel-spectrograms into a fixed-length speaker embedding: $Z^p$ = $E^{p}(X)$.
 To represent the intonation, F0 is extracted from the speech waveform and log normalized into zero mean and unit variance.
-Since the F0 varies over different speakers, we take the log normalized F0 as the pitch embedding $Z^f$, and study it separately.
+Since the F0 varies with the speakers, we take the log normalized F0 as the pitch embedding $Z^f$, and study it separately.

 We note that the speaker embedding $Z^p$ and the emotional style embedding $Z^s$ represent the speaker identity and the emotional style information at an utterance level.
 To align with the pitch embedding $Z^f$, we up-sample speaker embedding $Z^p$, the emotional style embedding $Z^s$, and the content embedding $Z^c$ to $T$ frames.
 The decoder $D$ aims to reconstruct acoustic features $\hat{X}$ from pitch embedding $Z^f$ and the upsampled speech embedding.
 A reconstruction loss is calculated between the reconstructed Mel-spectrogram and the ground-truth.